apache/skywalking/docs/README.md

       * [Apdex threshold](en/setup/backend/apdex-threshold.md).
 Configure the thresholds for different services if Apdex calculation is activated in the OAL.
       * [Service Grouping](en/setup/backend/service-auto-grouping.md).
 An automatic grouping mechanism for all services based on name.
       * [Group Parameterized Endpoints](en/setup/backend/endpoint-grouping-rules.md).
 Configure the grouping rules for parameterized endpoints, to improve the meaning of the metrics.
+      * [OpenTelemetry Metrics Analysis](backend-receivers.md#opentelemetry-receiver).
+Activate built-in configurations to convert the metrics forwarded from OpenTelemetry collector.
+And learn how to write your own conversion rules.
       * [Meter Analysis](en/setup/backend/backend-meter.md).
 Set up the backend analysis rules, when use [SkyWalking Meter System Toolkit](en/setup/service-agent/java-agent/README.md#advanced-features) or meter plugins.
       * [Spring Sleuth Metrics Analysis](en/setup/backend/spring-sleuth-setup.md).
 Configure the agent and backend to receiver metrics from micrometer.
     * [UI setup document](en/setup/backend/ui-setup.md).
     * [CLI setup document](https://github.com/apache/skywalking-cli).
 * [UI Introduction](en/ui/README.md).
 Introduce the UI usage and features.